dida-do/GeoGrapher/README.md

     assoc.add_to_polygons_df(new_polygons_df)
     assoc.drop_polygons(list_of_polygons)
-There are some minimal requirements the new_polygons_df has to satisfy, in particular the index name needs to be `'polygon_name'`.
+There are some minimal requirements the new_polygons_df has to satisfy, in particular the index name needs to be `'polygon_name'` and the `polygon_names` should be strings.
 You will be alerted with an error message if they are not met.

 ## Downloading images (basic usage)